pypy/pypy.org/posts/2024/07/mining-jit-traces-missing-optimizations-z3.md

 The techniques and experiments I describe in this post are again the result of a bunch of discussions with John Regehr at a conference a few weeks ago, as well as reading his blog posts and papers.
 Thanks John!
+Also thanks to [Max Bernstein](https://bernsteinbear.com/) for super helpful feedback on the drafts of this blog post (and for poking me to write things in general).

 ## High-Level Approach